A Guide To Trials

 Trials motorcycles are purpose built to be light and go anywhere.
 In order to achieve this, the gearing is low and therefore a big engine size is not always beautiful.
 A modern 250cc trials bike is ample for most adult riders and you are unlikely to need a bigger size.

 Youths aged under 16 are restricted to certain engine sizes according to their ages and classes and this is determined by the ACU – see TSR1 in the handbook.
-Youths also need to have a land yard cut out device fitted to their bike and need to wear it at all times whilst riding.
+Youths also need to have a lanyard cut out device fitted to their bike and need to wear it at all times whilst riding.
 If you are buying a bike for a youth always check up on the size first.
 More info can be found here

 Getting To the Trial